 Each role is played from a certain position in society.
 This position is determined by the role status.
 In itself, it does not depend on the role and personality it occupies.
 Social status determines a person's place in society and the set of rights and obligations that he performs, occupying a given status.

 The effect of role performance on the formation of the individual is indisputable and significant.
 The role places the individual not only in the social network among others but also builds a generalized image in his own eyes.
 Status and role determine a person's social identity.
 A social role is an expression of the status occupied, it is a sign of certain opportunities, social functions, and power.
 Thus it gives a social essence to the individual.
 Both statuses and roles have a corresponding social value.
-They are values with which the individual identifies, evaluations that relate not just to the role, but himself.
+They are values with which the individual identifies, evaluations that relate not just to the role, but to himself.

 Regarding the connection between the social role and status and the consumer behavior of the individual, there is a specific connection between the occupied public position and the consumer basket of the individual.